kirill-rubashevskiy/kirill-rubashevskiy/README.md

 I'm a junior data scientist.

-- I'm looking for an entry-level job or internship
+- I'm looking for an entry-level ML job or internship
 - my other 2023 goal: to get into Data Science Master's Degree Program